-The RN program is a one calendar year (three semester) program that begins in January and June.
+The RN program is a one calendar year (three semester) program.

 Application to the RN program does not guarantee admission.
 Class size is limited and all applicants may not be accepted into the program.
 Information on specific deadlines may be found on the ASUMH website.